1 minute read.

 - The Home Inspection Offers You Advantages During Purchase

 Understanding what the inspection includes is imperative to help you decide if you would like to purchase the property.
-The outcome often dictates what the home requires and you can use this information to determine if there is any significant work or renovations that needs to be completed before you move in.
+The outcome often dictates what the home requires and you can use this information to determine if there is any significant work or renovations that need to be completed before you move in.
 If these are significant and costly, you may be able to negotiate these with the current owners.
 With that in mind, if you aren’t happy with the results of the negotiation or the inspection, you will have the opportunity to walk away from the deal.

 While a home inspection may seem like an added – and unwanted – expense on top of an already costly process, at the end of the day, it is in your best interest to have one completed.
-If you are in competition with other buyers, you could even complete the inspection prior to offer date so that you can understand the home further and its true value.
+If you are in competition with other buyers, you could even complete the inspection prior to the offer date so that you can understand the home further and its true value.
 In the end, inspections will end up saving you thousands, if not tens of thousands, which is worth the few hundred you pay to have it done.